 And like most delivery driver jobs, your earnings depend on a few things.
 These include your location, how fast you can complete the deliveries or tips you get from customers.
 On average, Flex drivers earn $18-25 an hour.

 And because Amazon pays in hourly blocks, you can have a pretty good idea of how long it will last, the work you can do, and how much you can earn.

-A word of caution: Amazon continues to have an extensive delivery system in place, so Flex is more a supplemental delivery option.
+A word of caution: Amazon continues to have an extensive delivery system in place, so Flex is more of a supplemental delivery option.
 This means that demand fluctuates week by week, and there may be days there are no deliveries to be made.
-If you are interested in this gig, I highly recommend signing up also with other delivery companies such as Postmates and DoorDash.
+If you are interested in this gig, I highly recommend signing up also with another delivery company like DoorDash.

 What do you think of these Amazon work-from-home jobs?
 Have you tried any of these money-making opportunities at the world’s biggest e-commerce site?
 Tell us in the comments below!

 Related post: Under the Table Jobs: 22 Quick Ways to Make Extra Money

 Other money-making opportunities

 If you are interested in other work-from-home opportunities, check out the following posts!

 If you’ve been here before, you know that my favorite home job is blogging.
 It’s flexible and it allows me to earn a full-time income from home while raising my kid.